 JK works to build a relationship between Tufts and underserved communities of Boston, in line with the school’s mission of education and dissemination of information.

 Through its understanding of gastronomy with relation to politics, agriculture and the environment, Slow Food Tufts seeks to become an active player in agriculture, ecology, and local cuisine.
 Slow Food Tufts links pleasure and food with awareness and responsibility.
 Slow Food Tufts activities seek to defend biodiversity in our food supply, spread the education of taste, and link producers of excellent foods to consumers through events and initiatives.

 The Friedman Sprout

-The Friedman Sprout is a monthly student-run newspaper that aims to serve the student population at the Friedman School of Nutrition Science and Policy, prospective students, and alumni.
-The goal of the Friedman Sprout is to act as an educational tool for the students who choose to write for the paper or to read the paper.
-As an educational tool we accept writing on a wide range of topics pertinent to the various aspects of nutrition, health, and overall well-being.
-Our newspaper accepts submissions from all Friedman students; whether writing talents lie in news articles, research articles, or opinion pieces.
-We want to encourage students to develop research and writing skills through their contributions and editing of the newspaper.
+The Friedman Sprout was a monthly student-run newspaper that served the student population at the Friedman School of Nutrition Science and Policy, prospective students, and alumni.
+The goal of the Friedman Sprout was to act as an educational tool for the students who chose to write for the paper or to read the paper.
+As an educational tool they accepted writing on a wide range of topics pertinent to the various aspects of nutrition, health, and overall well-being.
+The newspaper accepted submissions from all Friedman students; whether writing talents were in news articles, research articles, or opinion pieces.
+We encouraged students to develop research and writing skills through their contributions and editing of the newspaper.

-A secondary goal of the Friedman Sprout is not only to be both an educational tool for current students but also a method of communication to link alumni, first year students, second year students, and prospective students, as well as between each of the five concentrations at the Friedman School.
-The newspaper has regular, monthly columns highlighting alumni achievements, policy updates, nutrition research, and campus-wide events, which should appeal to all students regardless of program or year as well as alumni and prospective students.
+A secondary goal of the Friedman Sprout was not only to be both an educational tool for current students but also a method of communication to link alumni, first year students, second year students, and prospective students, as well as between each of the five concentrations at the Friedman School.
+The newspaper had regular, monthly columns highlighting alumni achievements, policy updates, nutrition research, and campus-wide events, which appealed to all students regardless of program or year as well as alumni and prospective students.

 The Tufts Food System Planning Coalition